EvgenTechnoGen/The-biggest-number/README.md

 # The-biggest-number
 Programm that will show you the biggest number of five numbers that you will write.
+You can use it in your school projects!